wp-plugins/dk-pricr-responsive-pricing-table/readme.txt

 = Usage =
 Go to [the plugin's page](http://wpdarko.com/darko-tools/responsive-pricing-table/) if you need more information on how to use this plugin.

-= Free vs PRO version? =
-The free version of the Responsive Pricing Table plugin is **not limited** and does not contain any ad.
-The [PRO version](http://wpdarko.com/darko-tools/responsive-pricing-table-pro/) gives you access to two new features: **skins** and **tooltips**.
-Skins are new designs for your pricing tables, tooltips are “info bubbles” that you can easily add to your features.

 = Support =
 Find help in [our forums](http://wpdarko.com/forums/forum/plugins/responsive-pricing-table/) for this plugin (we’ll answer you fast, promise).